jhpyle/docassemble/_docs/objects.md

   collections, but common within each collection.
 By default, encryption is disabled when you use a string of your own choosing as the `base`.

+If you do not specify a `.base`, the `'user'` method will be used.
+This is why, in the example above, the unique key was specific to the user.

 <a name="DAStore.encrypted"></a>If you want to override the defaults
 on whether the objects are encrypted, you can set the `encrypted` attribute to `True` if you want encryption, and `False` if you do not